-\Box Transition report pursu ant to Section 13 or 15(d) o f the Securities Exchange Act of 1934 Commission file number 00 1-34856 Ho ward Hi ighes.
-WARD HUGHES Coname of registrant as specific Delaware 36-4673192 (State or other jurisdiction of incorporation or organization) (I.R.S. employer identification r number) orest Drive, Suite 1100, The frincipal executive offices, e Woodlands, Texas 77380 including zip code) (Registra (281) 719-6100 ant's telephone number, incl luding area code) ndicate by check mark whether the registrant: (1) h Act of 1934 during the preceding 12 months (or for s subject to such filing requirements for the past 90 da such shorter period that the subject to such ming requirements for the past 30 da ys. ⊠ Yes □ No ndicate by check mark whether the registrant has s Rule 405 of Regulation S-T (§232.405 of this chap required to submit such files). equired to submit such mes). ⊠ Yes □ No ndicate by check mark whether the registrant is a company, or an emerging growth company.
-See the and "emerging growth company" in Rule 12b-2 of the e definitions of "large accel Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by check r with any new or revised financial accounting standar ndicate by check mark whether the registrant is a sh ds provided pursuant to Sec ction 13(a) of the Exchange Act. \square n period for complying □ Yes ⊠ No Securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol Name of each exchange on wh Common stock, par value \$0.01 per share HHC New York Stock Exch nange The number of shares of common stock, \$0.01 par v alue, outstanding as of Aug ust 1, 2023, was 50,102,875.
+□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+Commission file number 001-34856

+THE HOWARD HUGHES CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S. employer identification number)

+9950 Woodloch Forest Drive, Suite 1100, The Woodlands, Texas 77380

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+🗷 Yes  No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+🗷 Yes  No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+🗆 Yes  🗷 No

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered: Common stock, par value \$0.01 per share HHC New York Stock Exchange

+The number of shares of common stock, \$0.01 par value, outstanding as of August 1, 2023, was 50,102,875.

-TABLE OF CONTENTS Pag
+TABLE OF CONTENTS